 2. Cut right away (CRA) shoe leather parts

 Using this approach shoemakers cut all leather parts right away using the cardboard patterns.
 In this way, they pass the step of copying with a silver pen and cut right away with a knife.
+This is a crucial step in the shoe-making process.
+If you're interested in a concise overview of all shoemaking steps, I invite you to read this article: "How to make shoes".

 These both shoemaking approaches of the shoe leather cutting have advantages and disadvantages.